jeighmz/chatbot/README.md

 Ollama has advantages for prompting a knowledge base offline but at times can get very slow.
 It takes too long for it to be useful in a chatbot app.

-Response time average per model:
+Response time average per model locally:

 - llama-3-405b: 30 seconds
 - mistral-nemo: > 4 minutes

 Using cloud deployment offloads all the computation.

+Response time average per model on cloud:

 - llama-3-405b-instruct: 3 seconds

+The amount of options to pick and choose on cloud is amazing.
+It gets expensive to scale, but using a free trial you can test with small token amounts on IBM Cloud.

 Other available models:
 | Model                         | Path                                   |